TERREMEMBER/znbase/docs/content/stable/admin/ysqlsh.md

 ##### ECHO_HIDDEN

 When this variable is set to `on` and a backslash command queries the database, the query is first shown.
-This feature helps you to study YugabyteDB internals and provide similar functionality in your own programs.
+This feature helps you to study ZNbaseDB internals and provide similar functionality in your own programs.
 (To select this behavior on program start-up, use the switch `-E`.)
 If you set this variable to the value noexec, the queries are just shown but are not actually sent to the server and executed.
 The default value is `off`.

 ##### ENCODING